Words to Describe What I'm Feeling: Exploring the Potential of AI Agents for High Subjectivity Decisions in Advance Care Planning: Conclusion

 \section{Conclusion}

 This study explored the potential of a proxy agent (\acpagent{}) in ACP, particularly for contexts where caregiver support is increasingly absent.
 Across 5 resuscitation scenarios, 15 participants trained and reflected on \acpagent{}, revealing both its promise and its limits.
 Scenario framing influenced participant decisions in 76\% of cases, and participants agreed with \acpagent{} in most cases (86.7\%), often reassured by its reasoning even when recommendations diverged.
 Disagreements tended to include relational, emotional, and financial factors, underscoring the continuing need for human judgement in high-risk, high-subjectivity decisions.
 Using a framework spanning human control and agent autonomy, we described four possible roles for such agents: as an elicitor in decision support, as an educational tool, as a legal proxy, and as a proxy with human sign-off, each with unique risks and limitations.
 Among these, an \emph{advocacy} framing emerged as a viable middle ground: a system that can amplify and reinforce patient values, complementing but not displacing human oversight.
 The findings suggest that acting as an advocate, the proxy can scaffold reflection and documentation if designed with attention to preserving dialogue, a commitment to transparency, and with sensitivity to cultural and relational dimensions of care.
-Our work contributes to promising design directions for responsible patient advocacy in high-risk, high-subjectivity decision-making contexts. \begin{acks} We thank Natasha Ureyang and Huynh Vinh Anh for their valuable inputs into the design of the study and the development of the scenarios.
+Our work contributes to promising design directions for responsible patient advocacy in high-risk, high-subjectivity decision-making contexts.

+We thank Natasha Ureyang and Huynh Vinh Anh for their valuable inputs into the design of the study and the development of the scenarios.
 This work was partially supported by the Singapore Ministry of Health’s National Medical Research Council under grant numbers NMRC/CG1/009/2022-NUH and CareEco21-0030.
-We are deeply grateful to our participants for sharing their time, experiences, and candid reflections with us. \end{acks}
+We are deeply grateful to our participants for sharing their time, experiences, and candid reflections with us.